Sabbath Keeping

 Wherefore the LORD God of Israel saith, I said indeed that thy house, and the house of thy father, should walk before me for ever: but now the LORD saith, Be it far from me; for them that honour me I will honour, and they that despise me shall be lightly esteemed.

-It may be tempting to worry about lost income on the Sabbath, but just as God miraculously provided a double portion of bread for the Israelites on Friday to ensure they had enough for Saturday, He will also provide for our needs today when we choose to honor Him by resting on His holy day.
+It may be tempting to worry about lost income on the Sabbath, but just as God miraculously provided a double portion of manna for the Israelites on Friday so they would have enough for Saturday, He will also provide for our needs today when we choose to honor Him by resting on His holy day.

 What promise does Jesus give me?